py-man/Arduino/README.md

 =======

 Arduino Sketches:
-Attached Sketch to use Arduino UNO as a multivolt meter with LDR light sensor.
+Attached Sketch uses Arduino Mega as a multivolt / AMP  meter with LDR light sensor with remote control / IP and LCD display.

-R,G,B led used for different conditions.

-DC Volt Meter with 3 x Led
-RED GREEN BLUE LED's
+Ethernet shield used for connectivity and remote control LCD added for visual graph / view of volatge
+Relay Shield used to control Power sockets and Lights

 For Wind Turbine / Solar Monitoring

-Send data to Serial also serial data gets added to a web page locally on MAC via USB connection usb - Serial -> web allows remote view the voltage outputs

-Will add more voltage monitors
+Will add more voltage monitors / amp monitors, plus pressure and Temp
-Will add arduino ethernet sheild
-put unit in enclosure and can be placed in Solar cage

-Relay will be added to trigger when Light lever drops - LDR
 Using lightwaveRF unit to switch over from mains to solar - after charging

+--Added ethernet shield for remote monitoring and connectivity --Added relay shield for device / plug / socket control based on remote trigger or voltage levels --Attached picture of working unit
+--Need to attach circut diagram